samuelleeplus/weather_bot/README.md

 I built a simple chatbot that allows you ask for the weather of a particular city or country.

+If you're bored, or need to laugh, ask the bot for a joke or something funny ("e.g. can you tell me a joke?").
+Hopefully it will brighten your day. :)

 ## How to use

 1. Clone Repository